The Allerton Garden and McBryde Garden may be an unconventional duo.

 We haven’t had a chance yet to personally tour Limahuli Garden.

-Just another reason to revisit Kauai in future, right?
+(Just another reason to revisit Kauai in future, right?)

-Limahuli Garden tours:
+Limahuli Garden tours

-Tours are self-guided, and you’re given an excellent booklet to follow as you walk through the gardens.
+If you choose to go on your own, you’re given an excellent booklet to follow as you walk through the gardens.

 The total walk takes about 1½ hours on a gravel path and lava steps, with some uneven terrain and an elevation gain of 200 feet.

-Details: For more information and to make reservations, see here.
+For more information and to make reservations, see here.

 4) Na ‘Aina Kai Botanical Garden